From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 8. make clean

 This acts as a Python equivalent of Maven/Gradle-style task entry points.
+Two clear benefits: local and CI use the same commands, and new contributors don’t need to memorize long command strings.

-Step 6: CI Option 1 with Jenkins
+Step 6: CI option 1 with Jenkins

 A declarative Jenkinsfile defines these stages: